Table of Contents

 3. Chanakya

-- “A strong mind is unbeatable.”
+“A powerful mind is invincible.”

-- “Don’t accept less than what you deserve.
+“Never settle for less than what you deserve.
 It’s about self-respect, not pride.”

 4. Madan Mohan Malviya